Differentiate Micro And Macro Economics

 Introduction: Two Sides of the Same Coin

 Economics, at its core, studies how societies allocate scarce resources.
-However, this broad subject is broken down into two major fields: microeconomics and macroeconomics.
+Even so, this broad subject is broken down into two major fields: microeconomics and macroeconomics.
 Think of it like looking at a forest: microeconomics focuses on individual trees, their growth, and their interaction with immediate surroundings, while macroeconomics examines the forest as a whole, its size, health, and overall impact on the larger landscape.

 Microeconomics: The World of Individual Decisions